Week 2: June 22 through June 26, 2014

 AP 521.200 Barbara Murphy

 This session will address the primary goals of the AP Language and Composition course, providing an introduction to and in-depth examination of the curriculum and exam.
-Participants will work with the 2014 essay questions: text + rubric + samples.
+The deconstruction of the exam and its requirements will lead participants to an examination of the goals of the AP English Language and Composition course, its objectives and development.
+Participants will work with the 2015 essay questions: text + rubric + samples.
 Time will be allotted for individual rating of essays, plus small and large group discussions about the rating of samples.
 Also, participants will take a close look at the multiple-choice section of the exam.
-This deconstruction of the exam and its requirements will lead participants to an examination of the goals of the AP English Language and Composition course, its objectives and development.
 There will be numerous activities that demand active engagement in the process of choosing texts (i.e., memoirs, speeches, documentaries, commercials, political cartoons, editorials, graphs, charts, biographies, scientific writing) on which to base AP-level writing prompts and associated assignments as well as selecting close reading texts and creating multiple choice and discussion questions based on those readings.
 Working as individuals and in small groups, participants will construct classroom activities to introduce, develop and reinforce AP-level skills and create essay prompts with rubrics/objective questions based on prose texts.
-These will be presented and evaluated by the entire group.
+These activities will be presented and evaluated by the entire group.
 Participants also will be given the opportunity to closely examine, develop and evaluate syllabi.
 There also will be ample time to share best practices.
 Participants can expect both class work and homework as part of their rigorous and productive experience.

 Preparing Students for Advanced Placement® English Literature and Composition